bscottm/authboss-worked/WALKTHROUGH.md

       }
       ````

-- `Load` ensures that a requested Authboss HTML template page is loaded (interface function.)
-You can
+- `Load` (Authboss interface) ensures that a requested Authboss HTML template
-  see this in the log:
+  page is loaded.
+You can see this in the log:

     ````
     [CONFIG] 2022/07/26 09:34:57 Templates.Load: Verifying login